 Keeping such a dynamic yet unacknowledged context in mind, our work is aimed at how young people relate to the realms of school education, technology, gender, and sexuality.
 We seek to strengthen the process of school or non-formal education initiatives through teachers’ training, demonstrating possibilities of community involvement, research etc.

-Literacy Programme for Young Girls in Delhi: After working with women from rural marginalised communities in Uttar Pradesh for years, we realised the need to understand the lives of young girls from the urban context.
-To address the emerging educational needs of young girls living in resettlement areas of Delhi, we started Parvaaz Adolescent Centre for Education (PACE) programme in April 2015.
+Parvaaz Adolescents Centre for Education (PACE): To address the emerging educational needs of young girls living in urban and semi urban areas, we started structured educational intervention under the banner of Parvaaz Adolescent Centre for Education (PACE) programme in April 2015 to create access to quality education from gender and sexuality lens.
 It is an educational programme with a gender and sexuality perspective, run in collaboration with community-based organisations of the selected areas, for adolescent girls and young adult women (age 15-22 years).
-These girls are either drop out, have never enrolled in the formal education system, or are school going but have low levels of literacy and numeracy skills.
+These girls are either drop outs, have never enrolled in the formal education system, or are school-going but have low levels of literacy and numeracy skills.

-The literacy centres are being established in areas where majority of the population settled is from marginalised and economically-backward groups like Muslim and Dalits.
-The Programme includes:
+The PACE, Tarang and Ummeed learning centres function in areas where majority of the population is from marginalised and economically-backward groups like Muslim and Dalits.
+The programme includes:

 Advocacy: Our approach towards sexuality is positive and political, in which it seeks to build an in-depth understanding of ‘why’ sexual and gender norms and lived realities are the way they are and ‘why’ those who are seen to be challenging these norms are punished.
 We have also sought to generate an understanding and dialogue with governmental organisations and NGOs about the problems in which Life Skills and Adolescence Education is being approached.